New GST Rates And Rules – Its Implications On Housing Market

 The real estate sector needed to be incentivised by creating a more positive environment for the sector given the inventory pileup and the slowdown in the launch of new projects.
 Going by the new GST rates policy, developers will have a challenging time as they will not be able to claim the ITC.
 The elimination of input tax credit benefit may hit profitability for the buyers as the property prices may rise due to the increase in the construction cost.

 The raw materials used by the real estate sector are cement, steel, tiles, bath fittings, etc. that attract GST at varying rates with cement taxed at 28% and most of the other items taxed at 18%.
 The denial of the ITC could increase the cost of construction which may get added to the basic price of the flat.
 Some builders may seek to pass on the same in the form of a base price increase provided the same does not violate the anti-profiteering provisions.
-Therefore, a reduction in GST rate on raw materials like cement, steel, tiles, etc. may help to overcome this problem to a certain extent.
+Therefore, a reduction in the GST rate on raw materials like cement, steel, tiles, etc. may help to overcome this problem to a certain extent.

 Most developers currently have a considerable number of unsold stock within the under-construction housing segment.
 The GST rate reduction in this segment will boost sentiments and help in clearing around 6 lakh unsold housing units.
 As per the ANAROCK data, there are as many as 5.88 lakh under-construction homes lying unsold in the top 7 cities.
 Of these, 34% are priced below INR 40 lakh alone.

-The rise in demand for under-construction housing units as a result of the reduction in GST rate will bring down the unsold inventory.
+The rise in demand for under-construction housing units as a result of the reduction in the GST rate will bring down the unsold inventory.
 This will accelerate the sales leading to higher sales volumes and consequently greater revenue generation.

 Therefore, it remains to be seen, in view of the oversupply in the market, whether there will be a little price hike by the builders.
 In fact, hiking prices may result in a squeezing of margins for developers.
 Thus, resorting to price hike while clearing unsold inventory may not be a wise option for them.